Jodhaa Akbar: Historical accuracy

-Several historians claim that Akbar's Rajput wife was never known as "Jodhaa Bai" during the Mughal period, she was referred to with her title of Mariam-uz-Zamani.
+Several historians claim that none of Akbar's wife was known as "Jodhaa Bai" during the Mughal period, she was referred to with her title of Mariam-uz-Zamani.

 According to Professor Shirin Moosvi, a historian of Aligarh Muslim University, neither the Akbarnama (a biography of Akbar commissioned by Akbar himself) nor any historical text from the period refer to her as Jodhaa Bai.
 Moosvi notes that the name "Jodhaa Bai" was first used to refer to Akbar's wife in the 18th and 19th centuries in historical writings.

 In the Tuzk-e-Jahangiri (autobiography of Jahangir, c.1624), the author refers to her with no name, rather the epithet Mariam-uz-Zamani.
 According to Ruby Lal (2008), "The only document that names the mother of Jahangir is a later edict issued by Mariam-uz-Zamani.
 The seal on the edict reads 'Wali Nimat Begum, Walideh Nur al-Din Jahangir', thus clearly identifying Mariam-uz-Zamani with Wali Nimat Begum and unequivocally declaring her to be Jahangir's mother".